SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-\begin{remark} There is an ambiguity in the definition of the jet map $j_{n,0}$: it depends on the choice of a representation of the holomorphic disc $v$ in homogeneous coordinates.
-However, when a class $\alpha\neq \alpha_s$ satisfying (\ref{minimal maslov number}) is fixed, there is a systematic way to produce such representations across $\matheu{M}(L_\cl,\alpha)$.
-The reason is that for some $0\leq i\leq n$, we have vanishing of the intersection number
+\begin{remark} There is an ambiguity in the definition of the jet map $j_{n,0}$ from (\ref{jet-map-with-perturbation}): it depends on the choice of a representation of the holomorphic disc $v$ in homogeneous coordinates.
+However, when a class $\alpha\neq \alpha_s$ satisfying (\ref{minimal-maslov-number}) is fixed, there is a systematic way to produce such representations across the moduli space $\matheu{M}(L_\cl,\alpha)$.
+The reason is that for some $0\leq i\leq n$, we have vanishing of the intersection number: